ARM-software/caiman/README_caiman.txt

 -Data is reporting zero or close to zero values
     Check the connections.
 If you're using the Energy Probe, make sure the green LED is on.

+-caiman-src/EnergyProbe.cpp:27:21: error: libudev.h: No such file or directory
+    Your platform either doesn't support udev or is missing the udev headers.
+Either install libudev-dev or equivalent otherwise disable udev support by setting SUPPORT_UDEV to 0 in CMakeLists.txt